favstats/redzone/README.md

 # 🎮 RED ZONE: Arsenal Update

-A thrilling top-down survival shooter where you defend the perimeter against waves of zombies using an arsenal of weapons and defensive structures.
+A thrilling top-down survival shooter set in the year 2047, where you defend Sector 7 against waves of mutated creatures and rogue AI constructs using an arsenal of weapons and AI-bonded animal companions.

 ![RED ZONE Gameplay](https://img.shields.io/badge/Status-Playable-brightgreen)
 ![Version](https://img.shields.io/badge/Version-Arsenal%20Update-blue)